 From 1961 to 2015, Switzerland represented US interests in Cuba and from 1991 to 2015 Cuba's interests in the United States.
 Since 1980, Switzerland has represented US interests in Iran.

-In 2018, Switzerland was the seventh largest foreign investor in the United States, with USD 286 billion in investments.
-Trade between the two countries has shown very dynamic growth in recent years.
-In 2019, Switzerland imported goods worth around CHF 18.7 billion and exported goods worth CHF 43.6 billion to the United States.
+In 2019, Switzerland was the sixth largest foreign investor in the United States, having invested a total of USD 298 billion.
+There has been a vigorous increase in trade between Switzerland and the United States in recent years.
+In 2020, Switzerland imported goods worth CHF 19.8 billion from the United States and exported goods worth CHF 68.8 billion.

-Some 500 Swiss companies have operations in the United States and are directly responsible for the creation of around 333,000 jobs.
-There are almost 1,000 US companies operating in Switzerland, employing just under 90,000 people in 2017.
+Some 500 Swiss companies operate in the United States and are directly responsible for the creation of around 298,000 jobs.
+In 2019, there were almost 1,100 US companies operating in Switzerland, employing just under 100,000 people.